dblommesteijn/autotools-example/README.md

 ## Using Lib

 Including the created library with your project.

+*NOTE: you have to install the library before headers can be found, and linking can be done*

 **C++ code snippet**